The Exchange on 16th

 The LEED-Platinum design features vast, light-filled open office space that comes to life through framed views, glimpses of adjacent buildings, and rooftop gardens with remarkable views of San Francisco Bay and the City.

 The Exchange’s distinct location makes it one of the first major buildings that drivers on Interstate 280 see as they arrive in San Francisco, making it a symbol for the entire city.
-Construction began in September 2015.
+In 2017, Kilroy Realty announced that Dropbox would take 100% of The Exchange in the largest lease in San Francisco history.